24pullrequests/24pullrequests/Readme.md

 ## Contributors

-Over 180 different people have contributed to the project, you can see them all here: https://github.com/24pullrequests/24pullrequests/graphs/contributors
+We are always thankful to our contributors and also encourage them for more and more contributions.Over 180 different people have contributed to the project, you can see them all here: https://github.com/24pullrequests/24pullrequests/graphs/contributors

 ## Development